 2. More textured data

 Annual surveys or one-off questionnaires will only ever tell you what your employees feel in that moment.
-This is a painfully two-dimensional window into your employee’s experience of work.
+This is only a two-dimensional window into your employee’s experience of work.
 Moods change, circumstances differ – company culture itself is not a fixed entity but fluid.

 It’s why sending regular bursts of questions makes much more sense.
 By continuously listening to employees, revisiting topics and tracking change over time, you can build a three-dimensional picture of your company culture, and actually fix problems as they happen.